Friday

 Features, Reviews (Eats)Döner: Heavy Rotation

-(Editor’s Note: This guest post was written by Atilla Kapar, author of the blog Turkiye ve Dunyadan Lezzetler (“Good Tastes from Turkey and the World”) and a Turkish food enthusiast who, as he describes it, “reviews lesser known restaurants in İstanbul that offer great tasting food.”
-Atilla is a graduate of Bosphorus University in İstanbul and holds an MBA degree from INSEAD in France and Singapore.)
+Editor’s note: This guest post was written by Atilla Kapar, author of the blog Türkiye ve Dünyadan Lezzetler (“Good Tastes from Turkey and the World”) and a Turkish food enthusiast who, as he describes it, “reviews lesser-known restaurants in Istanbul that offer great-tasting food.”
+Atilla is a graduate of Bosphorus University in Istanbul and holds an MBA degree from INSEAD in France and Singapore.

 Döner is probably one of Turkish cuisine’s best-known specialties.
 Thanks to the millions of Turks running döner restaurants and stands outside Turkey (as well as the Greeks and Middle Easterners selling the related “gyros” and “shawarma”), today it’s difficult to find a city in the world that doesn’t have at least one stand selling meat roasting on a rotating vertical spit.
 According to some estimates, the combined profits of döner restaurants in Germany are four times higher than that of the country’s McDonald’s restaurants.

 Traditionally the meat used for döner is lamb, although nowadays chicken and a mixture of beef and mutton are also quite popular.
 When preparing döner, marinated slices of lean meat are stacked onto a vertical skewer and then topped with tail fat that drips along the meat when the stack is heated.
 The best method to cook döner is with charcoal, although wood, electric and gas burners are also acceptable.
-Frequently tomatoes and onions are placed at the top of the stack to also drip their juices over the meat, keeping the döner moist.
+Frequently, tomatoes and onions are placed at the top of the stack to also drip their juices over the meat, keeping the döner moist.
 As the outer part of the döner roasts, it is thinly sliced by the “usta” with a long knife.
-Ideally the döner stack should be prepared by the restaurant early in the morning and the last portion be served by the end of the afternoon.
-Today most restaurants and stands buy their döner stack from a 3rd party who prepares the dish using industrial methods and a mixture of different meats.
-Fortunately for the döner addict, there are still some places left in Istanbul that prepare it using authentic methods and offering exceptionally tasty döner.
+Ideally the döner stack should be prepared by the restaurant early in the morning and the last portion should be served by the end of the afternoon.
+Today, most restaurants and stands buy their döner stack from a third party that prepares the dish using industrial methods and a mixture of different meats.
+Fortunately for the döner addict, there are still some places left in Istanbul that prepare it using authentic methods and offer exceptionally tasty döner.

 One such place is Karadeniz Pide Döner ve Lahmacun in the Beşiktaş neighborhood’s shopping district.
-The place is so well-known in the neighborhood that at lunchtime there are long lines of people queuing up to get their döner, here served as a sandwich.
-The döner stack is sold out everyday by the evening.
+The place is so well known in the neighborhood that at lunchtime there are long lines of people queuing up to get their döner, here served as a sandwich.
+The döner stack is sold out every day by the evening.
 In Turkey, the döner served as a sandwich is typically fattier than döner served on plate, and Karadeniz Döner is no exception.

-Address: Mumcu Bakkal Sok.
-No.6 Beşiktaş
+Address: Mumcu Bakkal Sokak 6, Beşiktaş

 Telephone: 212-261-7693